EdDataScienceEES/tutorial-JessHogg/index.md

 ### Interactive Graph
 [View the Interactive Graph](https://eddatascienceees.github.io/tutorial-JessHogg/Graphs/network_graph.html)

 Congratulations you have sucessfully completed the tutorial!
+You now have all the techniques and information you need to start incorporating igraph into your on data science projects.
+If you would like to ask any questions (e.g. about the exercise) please contact me at s2421495@ed.ac.uk.
+Goodluck!